3 min read

 It's easy to stop beginning

 It's astonishingly easy to stop learning new things.
 As we get older and our lives become fuller and more demanding, complacency sets in.
-We speak to the same kind of people, who live the same kinds of lives.
+We speak to the same people who live the same types of lives.
 We fall into routines: kids, exercise, work, friends, hobbies - and unknowingly shut ourselves off from alternatives.
-We sit in the same meetings, with the same colleagues, and the gap between ourselves and the richness and diversity of the world widens.
+We sit in the same meetings with the same colleagues, and the gap between ourselves and the richness and diversity of the world widens.

 We should all be beginners

-It's easy to stop learning, but dangerous.
+It's easy to stop learning, but it's dangerous.
 The world is oblivious to our complacency, and if we don't stay open, it will move on without us.
-New ideas, trends and technology rocket forward at pace, and if we let our life shrink around our daily reality, it's hard to keep up.
+New ideas, trends, and technology rocket forward at a pace, and if we let our lives shrink around our daily reality, it's hard to keep up.

-As I write in You Don't Need An MBA if we don't intentionally stretch, we stiffen.
-We lose flexibility, empathy, and compassion.
+As I write in You Don't Need An MBA, if we don't intentionally stretch, we lose flexibility, empathy, and compassion.
 We close ourselves off to innovation and inspiration.
-We get stuck in our ways, stuck in our bubbles and stuck in our reality, fooled into a sense of safety by our same-ness.
+We get stuck in our ways, stuck in our bubbles, and stuck in our reality, fooled into a sense of safety by our sameness.
 And that makes it hard to do good stuff.

-A meaningful life, with meaningful relationships, and meaningful work, asks us to be flexible.
-To stretch ourselves out of our comfort zone, open our minds to new perspectives and feel the humility of our ignorance as often as we can.
-It makes us nicer people, better citizens, and more connected leaders and entrepreneurs - and if that's not a prize worth having, I don't know what is.
+A meaningful life, with meaningful relationships and meaningful work, asks us to be flexible.
+We must stretch ourselves out of our comfort zone, open our minds to new perspectives, and feel the humility of our ignorance as often as we can.
+This makes us nicer people, better citizens, and more connected leaders and entrepreneurs—and if that's not a prize worth having, I don't know what is.

 For my part, I stayed in the workshop on Saturday.
 Then, I sucked up my shyness and I went to another one, ready to listen and learn.
-I've got a long way to go, but rather than feeling silly, I'm choosing to embrace the fear and be excited instead.
-There's so much to learn, so much to know, and I'm hooked.
-I've been writing dialogue non-stop for days, and attempt 275 actually isn't too bad!
+I've got a long way to go, but rather than feeling silly, I'm embracing the fear and being excited instead.
+There's so much to learn and know, and I'm hooked.
+I've been writing dialogue non-stop for days, and attempt 275 isn't too bad!
 By the thousandth attempt, it may even be good.
-By which time, I assume, it will be time to begin again, at something else I know nothing about.
+By this time, I assume, it will be time to begin again at something else I know nothing about.